Last updated: 14 August 2026

 What is the most popular mattress thickness in Nigeria?

-8 inches is the most popular thickness across Nigerian households and the hospitality sector, suiting the widest range of adult body weights without the extra cost of premium thicknesses.
+8 inches is one of the most commonly requested thicknesses at Olive Foam Awka Depot and is also commonly used for household and hospitality applications, suiting a wide range of adult body weights without the extra cost of premium thicknesses.

 Can a mattress be too thick for my bed frame?